handmadecode/quill/README.md

 In the example above the repositories are imported from an explicit pom file and the dependencies from the default pom file.
 It is also possible to import repositories or dependencies from several pom files.

+Note that the Maven central repository is never imported from a pom file.
+Use the standard `RepositoryHandler` method `mavenCentral` if that repository should be used.

+It is also possible to import the Maven local repository from the Maven settings file through the dynamic method `mavenLocalFromSettings` added to the project's `RepositoryHandler`.
+This method differs from the standard method `mavenLocal` in that it can load the path to the local repository from an explicit settings file rather than using heuristics.

+Example:

+    mavenImport.settingsFile = '/not/known/by/heuristics/settings.xml'
+    repositories.mavenLocalFromSettings()

 Note that importing repositories creates a chicken-and-egg situation.
 In order to import a pom file the plugin needs the external libraries from the `mavenImport` dependency configuration (unless